mikrono/tModLoaderWiki_kr_ko/Mod.md

 Gets the GlobalNPC instance with the given name from this mod.

+### public void AddNPCHeadTexture(int npcType, string texture)

+Assigns a head texture to the given town NPC type.

+### public void AddBossHeadTexture(string texture)

+Assigns a head texture that can be used by NPCs on the map.

 ### public void AddGore(string name, ModGore gore, string texture)

 Adds a type of Gore to the game with the specified name and texture.